microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

         Call10,
     };

-    runtimeclass Audio
-    {
-        Audio();

-        static Audio CreateFromUri(Windows.Foundation.Uri audioUri);
-        static Audio CreateFromMSWinSoundEvent(MSWinSoundEvent msWinSoundEvent);

-        // The audio will be looped for either Duration::Long or Duration::Short Audio SetLoopDuration(Duration duration);

-        // Mutes the audio when the AppNotification is delievered Audio Mute();

-        // Retrieves the XML content of the audio.
-        String GetXml();
-    };

-    enum ImagePlacement
-    {
-        Inline, // The default value, a full-width inline-image that appears when you expand the AppNotification.
-        AppLogoOverride, // An image that is left-aligned with notification text Hero, // Prominently displays image within the AppNotification banner and while inside Notification Center.
-    };

-    runtimeclass Image
-    {
-        Image(Windows.Foundation.Uri imageUri);

-        // A description of the image, for users of assistive technologies.
-        Image SetAlternateText(String alternateText);

-        // An enum to describe how the image will be cropped.
-        Image UseCircleCrop();

-        // Override the app logo with custom image of choice that will be displayed on the AppNotification, otherwise it will be an inline image.
-        Image SetImagePlacement(ImagePlacement placement);

-        // Retrieves the XML content of the image.
-        String GetXml();
-    };

     enum ScenarioType
     {
         Default, // The normal AppNotification behavior.
 The AppNotification appears for a short duration, and then automatically dismisses into Notification Center.